This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Steroids: This medicine is given to help slow down your immune system and reduce the symptoms of sarcoidosis.

 - Cytotoxic medicines: These decrease redness, pain, and swelling, and help slow down your immune system.

 - NSAIDs: These medicines decrease swelling and pain.
 You can buy NSAIDs without a doctor's order.
-Ask your caregiver which medicine is right for you and how much to take.
+Ask your healthcare provider which medicine is right for you and how much to take.
 Take as directed.
 NSAIDs can cause stomach bleeding or kidney problems if not taken correctly.

 - Acetaminophen: This medicine decreases pain and fever.
 You can buy acetaminophen without a doctor's order.
 Ask how much to take and how often to take it.
 Follow directions.
 Acetaminophen can cause liver damage if not taken correctly.

 - Surgery: You may need surgery to remove granulomas that cause severe signs and symptoms.
-Caregivers may use lasers (light beams) or dermabrasion to remove or smooth skin lesions.
+Healthcare providers may use lasers (light beams) or dermabrasion to remove or smooth skin lesions.

 What are the risks of sarcoidosis?

 Surgery may cause bleeding or an infection.
 If not treated, granulomas may cause further damage to your lungs.
 You may have trouble breathing and feel very tired most of the time.
 Granulomas in your brain may cause problems thinking, remembering things, and controlling your actions and feelings.
 You may have loss of vision or hearing or seizures.
 Your heart may be affected and this can be life-threatening.

 - Eat a variety of healthy foods: Healthy foods include fruits, vegetables, whole-grain breads, low-fat dairy products, beans, lean meats, and fish.
 Ask if you need to be on a special diet.